iterative/dvc.org/content/docs/start/metrics-parameters-plots.md

 ## Defining stage parameters

-It's pretty common for data science pipelines to include configuration files which define adjustable parameters to train a model, do pre-processing, etc. DVC provides a mechanism for stages to depend on the values of specific sections of such a config file (YAML, JSON, TOML, and Python formats are supported).
+It's pretty common for data science pipelines to include configuration files to define adjustable parameters to train a model, do pre-processing, etc. DVC provides a mechanism for stages to depend on the values of specific sections of such a config file (YAML, JSON, TOML, and Python formats are supported).